commondataio/cdi-website/docs/intro.md

 * unified dataset search index and search engine
 * datasets backup and file cache

-Please take a look at [project mindmap](/static/img/commondataindex.png) to see it's goals and structure.

 ## What kind of data catalogs collected?